ChaosHour/code-this/README.md

 - Validate your hosts first:

-ansible-playbooks playbooks/db_reseed-innobackupex.yml --list-hosts
+ansible-playbook playbooks/db_reseed-innobackupex.yml --list-hosts

 This will also let you know, if any spacing or syntax options ansible does not like.

 - When comfortable with the playbook run it:

-ansible-playbooks playbooks/db_reseed-innobackupex.yml
+ansible-playbook playbooks/db_reseed-innobackupex.yml

 I like to log into both servers to monitor the progress, as well.